Toxin in infant formula: how an incident in France shook global manufacturers

 The Irish Food Safety Authority reported that the toxin was found in arachidonic acid produced in China.

-The French Ministry of Agriculture stated that the ingredient
+The French Ministry of Agriculture stated that the ingredient:

-- originated in China
+• originated in China,

-- was sold by a Dutch company,
+• was distributed by a Dutch company,

 but the specific names of the suppliers are not being disclosed.